HarshitNITT/keep-it-here/README.md

 # keep-it-here
-This is a web-app which can used for making,storing and deleting notes in react.
+This is a web-app which can used for making,storing and deleting notes using react for frontend and express for backend with mysql database.

 # Installation
 First clone the project in your local machine using: